pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

 You can tell I was very proud of my first web project at that time.

 And, I proudly added this project to my resume, along with a line-following music player robot project, an [Android app][2] done at EC-Hacks and an object tracking algorithm for [UWRT][1] Mars Rover.
 All projects were completed after I entered university of waterloo while I maintaining my GPA at an excellent level.
+Look at that time-management, that execution.
 Honestly, I thought I was able to work at some big-name tech companies.

 And, I proudly submitted my resume to those tech giants, even with some in USA.